What is an investigational drug?

 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

-SPL-7013 (brand name: VivaGel) is an investigational drug that is being studied to prevent sexual transmission of HIV and herpes simplex virus type 2 (HSV-2).5 It is a type of drug product called a topical microbicide.
-Topical microbicides are products that are applied to the vagina or rectum (such as gels, films, or creams) or inserted into the vagina (such as vaginal rings) to prevent getting sexually transmitted infections, such as HIV infection.6,7
+Astodrimer (brand name: VivaGel) is an investigational drug that is being studied to prevent sexual transmission of HIV and herpes simplex virus type 2 (HSV-2).3 It is a type of drug product called a topical microbicide.
+Topical microbicides are products that are applied to the vagina or rectum (such as gels, films, or creams) or inserted into the vagina (such as vaginal rings) to prevent getting sexually transmitted infections, such as HIV infection.4,5

-SPL-7013 works by blocking HIV from attaching to susceptible, healthy cells.
-SPL-7013 belongs to a group of drugs called polyanion-based entry inhibitors.3 Polyanion-based entry inhibitors interact through an electrostatic association with the surface of viruses such as HIV.
-The interaction between the negatively charged surface of a polyanion-based entry inhibitor and HIV’s positively charged surface may prevent HIV from attaching to, entering, or infecting healthy cells.9,10,11
+Astodrimer belongs to a group of drugs called polyanion-based entry inhibitors.6 Polyanion-based entry inhibitors interact through an electrostatic association with the surface of viruses such as HIV.
+The interaction between the negatively charged surface of a polyanion-based entry inhibitor and HIV’s positively charged surface may prevent HIV from attaching to, entering, or infecting healthy cells.7-9

-SPL-7013 is currently developed as a gel for vaginal use.5 SPL-7013 gel has also been studied for treating bacterial vaginosis and preventing recurrent bacterial vaginosis.
-(Bacterial vaginosis is an infection that causes unwanted overgrowth of certain bacteria in the vagina.)13
+Astodrimer is currently developed as a gel for vaginal use.3 Astodrimer gel has also been studied for treating bacterial vaginosis and is currently being studied for preventing recurrent bacterial vaginosis.
+(Bacterial vaginosis is an infection that causes unwanted overgrowth of certain bacteria in the vagina.)10-12

 Clinical trials are conducted in phases.
 Each phase has a different purpose and helps researchers answer different questions.14